konstruktoid/ansible-role-hardening/README.md

 ansible-role-hardening
 =========

-Ansible role to make a Ubuntu or CentoOS 7 server a bit more secure.
+Ansible role to make a Ubuntu or CentoOS 7 server a bit more secure, systemd edition.

 Role Variables
 --------------